Rostlab/someNA/README.md

       This command will automatically pull the image and start a bash process in it.
   2. To later attach to the image type: `docker attach somena`
   3. If the docker instance is not running, type `docker start somena`

+#### Pull image
+To build the docker image from scratch:
+  1. Download this repo, `cd` into it
+  2.  `docker build somena`
+  3.  `docker images`
+  4.  `docker run -it -d -P --name somena -v /path/to/local/folder:/docker IDOFTHEIMAGE bash`
+  5. See above.

 ## Authors
 Peter Hoenigschmid <hoenigschmid@rostlab.org>